 Download trip report

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

 Return flights from London Heathrow to Cape Town.
 Local transport on excursions as specified in the itinerary.
 Eleven nights’ accommodation, full board basis.
 Entry fees (National Parks and Botanic Gardens).

 Refreshments.
 Gratuities.
 Travel insurance.

-Day 1 – Evening flights take us from London to Cape Town, arriving the following morning.
+Day 1 – Overnight flights take us from London to Cape Town, arriving the following morning.

 Day 2 We visit one of the most famous Botanic Gardens in the world, set in one of the most stunning of landscapes: Kirstenbosch Botanic Gardens, a perfect introduction to our itinerary and the (bewilderingly diverse) flora of the region.